-At Micris Dental Clinic, we provide you professional root canal treatment in Dubai, with our specialists endodontists doing each procedure with utmost care and accuracy to make sure you only get the best service you deserve.
+At Micris Dental Clinic, we provide you with the most professional root canal treatment in Dubai, with our specialist endodontists carrying out each procedure with the utmost care and accuracy to make sure you only get the best service you deserve.

 Your endodontist will examine if your pulp, which is the soft tissue inside your root canal, is either inflamed or infected.
 Untreated inflammation or infection in the pulp can lead to abscess or severe pain.
 Here are some of the signs that you may need a root canal treatment:

 In some cases, however, there are no evident symptoms.
 This is why a regular visit to your dentist is recommended.